 Moving up, moving out.
 You’ve been living in this dump since your second year of college, and now it’s time to go.
 The thing is, it’s not quite the same apartment as when you moved in.
 There are nail holes from where you hung all the Pink Floyd, Barbarella, and Saw movie posters.
 (And didn’t your landlord specifically say “no holes in the wall”?)
 The carpet and floor are mottled with stains of various colors.

 Oh, and one night you got really mad and punched a hole in the drywall.
 You covered it up with a poster, but the hole is still there.
 Although you don’t remember why you were so upset, the wall remembers your wrath.
 You could really use your deposit to help get you started in your new place.
 So, before you call your landlord, we bring you

-Moving Out: Five Secrets to Getting Back Your Security Deposit
+Moving Out: Five Secrets: How To Get Your Security Deposit Back

 That’s right, secrets.
 Secrets are exciting, intriguing.
 They make a boring subject like security deposits seem fun and interesting.
 Try to remember this as you read.